ollegreen/Math_App_Launcher/README.md

 # Solve a multiplication problem to launch your app

 *You need to practice that mental math?
-We'll then, here's an app for you (and me).*
+We'll then, here's a script for you (and me).*

 ![Math](https://images.unsplash.com/photo-1518133910546-b6c2fb7d79e3?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=675&q=80)